LogicOverSnacks/glint-site/src/assets/docs/user_interface-diff_view.md

 <img src="/assets/docs/ui-diff.png" class="fit-image">

 ## Layouts
-You can toggle the Diff View between 3 layouts:
+You can toggle the Diff View between 3 layouts by clicking the buttons in the top right:
 * Hunk : displays only the lines of the file that have changes.
 * Inline : displays the entire file.
 * Split : displays the old and new files side-by-side

+## Staging / Unstaging / Discarding Changes
+You can stage/unstage/discard individual lines by selecting them first, then clicking the buttons that appear in the top right.